oracle/node-oracledb/INSTALL.md

   Database 10.2 or greater.
 Version 11.2 client libraries can connect to Oracle Database 9.2 or greater.

-See [Troubleshooting Node-oracledb Installation Problems](#troubleshooting) if you have issues.
+- Your Node.js applications can now connect to your database.
+The database can be on the same machine as Node.js, or on a remote machine.
+Node-oracledb does not install or create a database.

+  You will need to know [database credentials][45] and the [connection string][7] for the database.

 After installation, learn how to use node-oracledb from the [examples][19] and the [documentation][44].

+See [Troubleshooting Node-oracledb Installation Problems](#troubleshooting) if you have installation issues.

 ## <a name="instructions"></a> 3.
 Node-oracledb Installation Instructions